Asaaj/custom-views-presentation/solar-introduction.md

 I really like writing library code, but I'm not a maintainer of any big open-source projects or anything like that.
-That's what I mean when I say "custom views for the rest of us"; I want to show that views are actually quite approachable, even for those of us who don't do this kind of thing all the time.
+That's what I mean when I say "custom views for the rest of us"; I want to show that views are actually quite approachable, even for those of us who don't write this kind of code all the time.

+My goal, whenever I talk or teach, is to help build an intuition.
+Memorization is okay, but intuition is the only way to really master something.
+To that end, my goal here is for everyone watching this talk to end up with a similar level of understanding of views as I have, but in a much shorter time.

 </aside>